How to complain about the SPSO’s customer service

 How do I complain?

-To help us respond to your complaint appropriately and as quickly as possible, we recommend you complete our service complaints form.
+To help us respond to your complaint appropriately and as quickly as possible we recommend that you complete our online service complaints form at www.spso.org.uk/our-customer-service-standards.

 We’re committed to making our service easy to use for everyone.
 We’ll always ensure we make reasonable adjustments to help customers access and use our services.
 If you have trouble making a complaint or want this information in another language or format (such as large print, audio or Braille), please contact us.